imranmukhtar6/Pro-Tips-for-Ethereum-Wallet-Management/gnosis-multi-signature-wallet.md

 ![](/assets/icon-wallet-big.svg)

 Most of the time, to gain access to a wallet, you need only a single private key.
-The Gnosis Multi-Signature Wallet requires multiple private keys, making it harder for someone to compromise.
+The Gnosis Multi-Signature Wallet requires multiple private keys, making it harder for someone to fully compromise the wallet and gain control over its funds.

 In this chapter, we will learn: